NiyaSony/java-programs/README.md

 A Java program that accepts an even number between 9 and 50 and displays all prime pairs whose sum equals the given number.
 Features
--Input validation
+- Input validation
--Methods
+- Methods
--Loops
+- Loops
--Prime number logic
+- Prime number logic
--Mathematical problem solving
+- Mathematical problem solving